 Yanagida Law Office

 Rob Yanagida is an attorney and social justice activist.
 After decades in the Silicon Valley technology industry, he currently focuses his legal practice on the developing new economy, community-production/-building initiatives such as: worker and community cooperatives, ecological landscaping and urban farms, non-profits, and their related needs including agreements, democratic-governance and finance.
-He provides free consultations through the Sustainable Economies Legal Center pop-up clinics in the East Bay.
-In 2016, he maintains interim offices is at the Oakland Law Collaborative in downtown Oakland.
-He’s a key advisor to Smart Yards Co-op, a sustainable landscaping cooperative serving the South Bay.
+He provides free, pay-forward, initial consultations through the Sustainable Economies Law Center pop-up clinics in the East Bay.
+He maintains offices at the Oakland Law Collaborative in downtown Oakland.
+He’s a key advisor to Smart Yards Co-op, a sustainable landscaping services business serving the South Bay.

-He is active in the “visionary organizing” national network of the James and Grace Lee Boggs Center to Nurture Community Leadership, based in Detroit where he pursues his interests in the use of media and conversation in social movement activism.
+He is active in the “visionary organizing” national network of the James and Grace Lee Boggs Center to Nurture Community Leadership, based in Detroit where he has engaged over the decades in conversations on social change.

 He has served in the National Lawyers Guild, on local chapter and national boards and he was recognized for his mentorship of its The United People of Color Caucus (TUPOCC).
-He has also been on the boards of the Silicon Valley Independent Living Center, a disability justice organization and the Audubon Canyon Ranch, a wild bird sanctuary.
-Early in his activism, he founded Asian Americans for Equality, a long-standing advocacy organization in NYC, and was on the New York State Advisory Committee to the U.S. Civil Rights Commission.
-He is a JD-MBA graduate of New York University and licensed to practice law in California.
+He has also been on the boards of the Silicon Valley Independent Living Center, a disability services and advocacy organization and the Audubon Canyon Ranch, a wild bird sanctuary.
+Early in his activism, he founded Asian Americans for Equality, a long-standing advocacy organization in NYC, and served as a New York State Advisor to the U.S. Civil Rights Commission.
+He was a rank-and-file UAW activist in the automotive industry.
+He is a graduate of New York University with a degree in law and an MBA in finance.
+He is licensed to practice law in California.